Skip to main content

 SnapCenter deployment

-For enhanced disaster recovery capabilities, consider using the NetApp SRA for ONTAP with VMware Site Recovery Manager.
-In addition to support for the replication of datastores to a DR site, it also enables nondisruptive testing in the DR environment by cloning the replicated datastores.
-Recovery from a disaster and reprotecting production after the outage has been resolved are also made easy by automation built into SRA.
+For improved disaster recovery capabilities, consider utilizing the NetApp SRA for ONTAP, which is part of ONTAP tools for VMware vSphere, alongside VMware Live Site Recovery (formerly known as Site Recovery Manager).
+This tool not only supports the replication of datastores to a disaster recovery site using SnapMirror, but it also allows for nondisruptive testing in the DR environment by cloning the replicated datastores.
+Additionally, recovery from a disaster and reprotecting production after resolving an outage is streamlined thanks to the built-in automation features.